mst409/AsyncSchwab/README.md

 Asyncschwab is an asynchronous rewrite of the original [schwabdev](https://github.com/tylerebowers/Schwabdev) repository.
 This project aims to improve performance and scalability by leveraging Python's `async` and `await` features.

+> **New to the Schwab Trader API?**
+> If you are new to the Charles Schwab Trader API, refer to the [schwabdev documentation](https://github.com/tylerebowers/Schwabdev) for general usage and API details.
+Since Asyncschwab is a rewrite of schwabdev, most concepts are similar, but there are some important differences:
+>
+> - **Boolean Values:** API parameters that require boolean values must be passed as strings (`"True"` or `"False"`), as mentioned below.
+> - **Response Types:** Response types are handled automatically in Asyncschwab, so you do not need to specify the desired response type at the end of function calls (e.g., `client.account_linked().json()` in schwabdev).
+Just call the method and await the result.

 ## Features

 - Fully async API calls